netdata/blog/blog/2023-07-07-hidden-costs-of-monitoring/index.md

 ### Secure and Private

 Netdata prioritizes user data protection, being designed with a [security-first approach](https://learn.netdata.cloud/docs/architecture/security-and-privacy-design).
 Its adherence to [Open Source Security Foundation Best Practices](https://bestpractices.coreinfrastructure.org/en/projects/2231) ensures reliable and private operations, countering data privacy and security concerns often associated with commercial SaaS solutions.
-Even when users use Netdata Cloud, their metric data is not transferred and is not stored in the cloud.
-Metric data pass-through Netdata Cloud for the needs of visualizations only when users view Netdata Cloud dashboards, and only for the charts they view.
+Even when users use Netdata Cloud, their metrics data is not transferred and is not stored in the cloud.
+Metrics data pass through Netdata Cloud for the needs of visualizations only when users view Netdata Cloud dashboards, and only for the charts they view.

 By combining all the above, Netdata not only meets but often exceeds the capabilities of other tools at a fraction of the cost.